zippkidd/100-days-of-code/r1-log.md

 ### R1D4
 Images in the carousel need to be resized.
 Continuing FCC JS algorithms.
 [Digital Portfolio Repository](https://github.com/zippkidd/alyssaDigitalPortfolio)

 ### R1D5 Working on FCC JS challenges.
 Could use some review of built in functions.
+Adding the rest of the correctly sized image to the carousel.
 [FCC profile](https://www.freecodecamp.org/fcc5b2e0118-fd1e-4b82-bb9c-8e1152d968e5)